TuanALSally/how-to-download-RHEL-9.2/README.md

 # How to Download Red Hat Enterprise Linux (RHEL) 9.2

-## 📌 Overview
+##  Overview

-> ⚠️ RHEL requires a free Red Hat account.
+>  RHEL requires a free Red Hat account.
 This guide explains that process clearly.

 ---

-## 🎯 Who This Guide Is For

-* Students learning Linux or system administration
-* Beginners installing RHEL for labs or practice
-* Users confused by Red Hat’s subscription process

 ---

-## 🧾 Prerequisites
+##  Prerequisites

 Before downloading RHEL 9.2, make sure you have: